Skip to content

 In many cases, some people may not realize the impact of their actions on others simply because they have lived this way for so long that it has become normal behavior.

-The psychology behind toxic behavior can help understand the type of person you are dealing with, but that is no excuse for their harmful actions!
+The psychology behind toxic behavior can help you to understand the type of person you are dealing with.
+But that is no excuse for their harmful actions!

 9 TYPOLOGIES OF TOXIC PEOPLE